Terms and Conditions

 The Agreement may only be modified if both parties agree.
 Modifications must be made through a written document executed by the parties.5.2.

-If Customer does not wish to accept an adapted or additional term, Customer must raise its objection to Pine within these 60 days after being notified about these terms.
-Pine then may, at its discretion, withdraw the adaptation or addition.
-If Pine does not do so, Customer has the right to terminate the Agreement within these 60 days.
+If Customer does not wish to accept an adapted or additional term, Customer must raise its objection to ECS within these 60 days after being notified about these terms.
+ECS then may, at its discretion, withdraw the adaptation or addition.
+If ECS does not do so, Customer has the right to terminate the Agreement within these 60 days.
 Failure to terminate so constitutes acceptance of such terms.

 6. Term and termination6.1.